1934 Auckland Rugby League season: Tuakau v Mt Albert

 The players who had transferred from Marist made their debut for Mount Albert with Len and Bert Schultz both scoring tries and Des Herring converting two of their four tries.

 Northland B v Richmond Reserves

 On September 1 the Richmond Reserve grade side travelled to Whangarei to play Northland B at Kensington Park.
 The Richmond side was strengthened considerably by first graders Ted Mincham, Ernie McNeil, and Ray Lawless.
-Lawless had represented New Zealand, while Mincham would make his New Zealand debut the following season and he scored four tries and kicked two goals in the Richmond sides easy win.
+Lawless had represented New Zealand, while Mincham would make his New Zealand debut the following season and he scored four tries and kicked two goals in the Richmond side's easy win.
 Loose forward, Ralph Jenkinson also scored a try and was another regular first grade Richmond player.
 They also featured standoff Noel Bickerton who made his first grade debut the following year and went on to play for New Zealand in 1937.
 The Northland B side included a handful of players who were regular first grade representative players in this era such as Rod Hamilton, Bob White, and Edward O'Callaghan.